UltraEngine/Documentation/CPP/World.md

 # World

-The world class is a container for all entities.
+The world class is a container for entities.

 ## Properties